 - Attending technique/equipment training workshops

-Awards are not intended to be used to travel to traditional scientific/clinical conferences although combining a conference with an additional immersive experience may be considered.
+Awards are not intended to be used to travel to traditional scientific/clinical conferences although combining a conference with additional immersive experience may be considered.

-The program is limited to full-time IUSM faculty members who are at the rank of Associate Professor.
+The program is limited to full-time IU School of Medicine faculty members who are at the rank of associate professor.

 Proposals can be for any amount up to $8,000; 25% of the proposed budget must be funded through Department cost-share.
 All funds requested must be clearly justified in a detailed budget.
 Funds can be used for transportation, lodging, per diem, course/workshop fees, supplies/consumables while at a partner institution, etc. Salary is not an allowable expense.

 Faculty members may submit applications on a rolling basis.
 Applications must include the following:

 - Summary of the PI’s current research program and how this Skill Enhancement Award experience will advance their scholarship in the near and long-term (1-page max)